13 Podzols

 ZP

-Other Podzols that have both
+Other Podzols that have BOTH

-2. a slowly permeable layer or perch-gley features.
+2. A slowly permeable layer or perch-gley features.

 PERCH-GLEY PODZOLS